 2. Does the COVID-19 Outbreak Constitute Force Majeure or Hardship?

 As of the date of this article, there is no Court of Appeals precedent ruling that COVID-19 may constitute force majeure.
 However, considering the precedents of the Court of Appeals regarding previous epidemics and other extraordinary events, we can see that the Court of Appeals has rendered its decisions on the force majeure claims on a concrete event basis, taking into account the circumstances of the event and the provisions of the contract.
 For this reason, it is not possible to give a single answer to this question for all contracts.
 While COVID-19 will be considered as force majeure for some contracts, it may be possible that it does not even constitute hardship for some contracts.
-Moreover, the rate of spread of the disease and serious and rapid measures against it may require very frequent updates on the comments.
+Moreover, the rate of spread of the disease, the expected second wave of the pandemic and the nature and extent of the measures already taken and will be taken require very frequent updates on the comments.

 On the other hand, in cases where the performance of the debt in the contract does no become impossible due to the effect of the disease but it becomes too difficult to expect from debtor to bear it, hardship may be discussed.
 You can find our explanations on hardship in the following sections of our article.

 The impossibility of performance may be due to factual or legal reasons.
 For this reason, while examining the results of the pandemic, the administrative measures taken for fighting against the disease should be followed closely and their effects should be evaluated.
-In this context, the effect of the decisions to ban the import of various products from the People's Republic of China, to stop the activities of over 150,000 entertainment centers such as cafes, restaurants, bars and to cancel flights to 68 countries in total as of March 21 should be examined in detail.
+As of June,, as a result of the positive effect of the decisions to ban the import of various products from the People's Republic of China, to stop the activities of over 150,000 entertainment centers such as cafes, restaurants, bars, to cancel flights to 68 countries in total as of March 21 and to impose curfew and travel bans as of March; falling case numbers accompanied the normalization process and the measures taken were largely removed.
+However, in the current situation, the rapid increase in the number of cases as a result of both the bending of the administrative measures with the normalization process and the more imprudent behavior of the public during summer, has led to the re-introduction of administrative measures in relation to entertainment centers and wedding ceremonies.
+When these developments and the rhetoric about the start of the second wave are evaluated together, it can be said that the pandemic and administrative measures to be taken against the pandemic have become foreseeable, and therefore the assertion of impossibility of performance has become difficult, especially with regard to merchants.

 Furthermore, the fact that enterprises operating in various sectors can benefit from force majeure conditions within the scope of economic support packages announced by the Presidency and the Ministry of Treasury and Finance shall not mean that they can rely on force majeure provisions in all their contracts.
 The contracts made by those enterprises also need to be evaluated according to the terms of the contract and circumstances of the concrete events.